Updated: Sep 5

 Don’t try to come up with a new response every time you hear them.

-After awhile, it gets easier and you will realise that you can come up with effective responses unconsciously.
+After awhile, it gets easier and you will realise that you can come up with effective responses subconsciously and even pull up the right slides to reinforce your replies every time.

 5. Always follow-up

 Don't just "fire and forget".
-Follow-up phone calls, messages, and other conversations are needed to keep your prospects engaged.
+Follow-up phone calls, messages, and other conversations are necessary to keep the conversation alive.

 One of the easiest to do yet greatest failures of most salespeople is following up.